ObsessiveCompulsiveAudiophile/mastermind/README.md

 # Mastermind: Weighted-Entropy Heuristic Implementations

-This repository contains three standalone programs that implement a **weighted-entropy heuristic** for the classic *Mastermind* game, achieving an average of **4.3488 guesses per game**.
+This repository contains three standalone programs that implement a **weighted-entropy heuristic** for the classic *Mastermind* game, achieving an average of **4.3488** guesses for the full game set.

 | Program | Purpose | Hardware |
 |---------|---------|----------|